DOAJ/doaj-kit/content-writing/accessibility.md

 - Choose foreground colours that contrast sharply with background colours
 - Colour: avoid using colour to convey meaning; doing this means the meaning is only available to those who can see colour
 - Avoid relying on colour and visual styling to convey meaning
-- Use textual elements to convey meaning such as asterisks
+- Use textual elements to convey meaning, such as asterisks

 ## Text Style
 - Avoid centre-justifying your text.
 It is harder to read because the spacing between words is modified to stretch the text to the line end.
 Instead, try to use left-aligned text because its standardized spacing is easier to read.